yizhezhang2000/SAMAug/README.md

 # SAMAug

-We introduce a simple yet effective method (SAMAug) for utilizing segmentation foundation model (e.g., SAM) for improving medical image segmentation.
-SAMAug utilizes segmentation foundation model (SAM) to augment an image input for medical image segmentation.
-This method does not require fine-tuning on the foundation model, and expects to have the foundation model (SAM) only being applied once per image in model training.
+We introduce an efficient and effective method (SAMAug) for utilizing segmentation foundation model (e.g., SAM) for boosting medical image segmentation.
+SAMAug utilizes segmentation foundation model (SAM) to augment image inputs for medical image segmentation.
+This method does not require fine-tuning on the foundation model.
 An overview of the proposed method can be seen below.

+More technical details can be found in this technical report:

+## Pre-computed SAM Augmented Images

-Experiments and Results:
+## Experiments and Results:

-on cell segmentation in H&E stained images:
+### cell segmentation in H&E stained images:

-on polyp segmentation:
+### polyp segmentation:

 CVC-ClinicDB:
 Model | SAMAug | meanDic | meanIoU |